 - The Samagen, a vegetarian agent of milk thistle extract (Silybum marianum) in the composition of Samarin, protects the liver from all harmful influences and promote the recovery of healthy cells in the liver.

-- Inhibition of inflammatory activation of cells
+- Inhibition of inflammatory cell activation

 - Inhibition of oxidative stress